louisruocco/Lou-s-Azure-Estate/readme.md

 A development environment in Azure.
 Written in Terraform

 ## Changelog:
+### v3.2:
+- **New Key Vault and Runbook added for Dictionary project**
+    - New infrastructure to accomodate the Dictionary project

 ### v3.1:
 - **Updated Schedule of Nonna Runbook**
     - Updated the schedule of the Nonna runbook to run at 8am from 7pm